 Almost 47 different trees are reported [10, 12] as host of H. elastica, all of these have varied foliage and growth pattern.
 When the parasite infects, it produce a large number of haustoriferous runners or epicortical roots from base to all sides.
 These branches produce haustoria at regular intervals that will penetrate in to the host trunk and helps its establishment of the parasite.

 Most of the economically important trees are attacked by H. elastica causing severe damage.
 By having dichotomous branching pattern of haustoriferous runners, it can attack the main trunk of the trees and in a short while it covers a large area of the host body [6].
 It has been reported that trees where barks has acrid, bitter or astringent qualities with limpid or milky juice are little liable to be affected by the Loranthii [7].
 But H. elastica found to affect a lot of rubber trees, heavy barked trees like Terminalia and trees that shed their bark like Lagerstomea [6, 10].
 Well establishment of the haustoria inside the host enable the better survival of the parasite as it sucks the water and minerals needed for the parasite.
-The dead parasite can be distinguished by the netlike haustorial growth, dichotomous branching and swollen nodes.
+The dead parasite can be

 In the present study the morphological evaluation of the haustoriferous runners on six different hosts and the resultant anatomical pattern of haustorial growth inside the host were studied to find out how the nature of host trunk allows the parasite to grow within it or how the parasite’s haustoria establish inside the host.